 Are you looking for Weight Loss or Maintenance?

-Refer to the question below to determine the most appropriate calorie plan.
-Do you want to maintain your weight, and you are simply looking to improve your health?
-Or, are you trying to control a chronic health condition?
+Refer to the questions below to determine the most appropriate calorie plan.
+Do you want to maintain your weight or are you simply looking to improve your health?
+Are you trying to control a chronic health condition?
 Luckily, all SSHE plans are similar regarding nutrient content.
 And all plans fit the guidelines set forth by major medical organizations including the American Diabetes Association (ADA), the American Heart Association and the Academy of Nutrition and Dietetics.
 This means that if you suffer from diabetes, high cholesterol, congestive heart failure, high blood pressure, high triglycerides or etc., then SSHE can help manage such conditions.
-And if you do not have those conditions, then eating SSHE meals can help prevent them from developing in the first place.
+If you do not have those conditions, then eating SSHE meals can help prevent them from developing in the first place.

 Are you looking for Convenience?

 All three plans are packaged the same, and offer the most nutritious and most convenient meals available on the market.
-Because SSHE meals are fresh, and include fresh fruits and vegetables, meals deliveries occur twice weekly.
-These twice-weekly packages contain everything you need (minus fat-free/skim milk) for the entire week.
-This means SSHE provides 3 meals a day for 7 days a week.
+SSHE provides 3 fresh meals per day, for 4- or 7-days a week.
+Because our meals include fresh fruits and vegetables, our 7-day meal plans are split into two deliveries per week.
+These twice-weekly packages contain everything you need (minus fat-free/low-fat milk) for the entire week.

 Are you looking for More Variety?

-All SSHE plans offer variety, since every calorie plan offers 105 different meals which equates to eating the same meal only 10 times over the course of an entire year.
-This also means a variety of vitamins are obtained by eating lots of different fruits, vegetables, dairy, lean meats and fish (if you choose the traditional plans), beans, nuts and seeds.
+All SSHE plans offer variety.
+Every calorie plan offers 105 different meals, which equates to eating the same meal only 10 times over the course of an entire year.
+This also means a variety of vitamins are obtained by eating lots of different fruits, vegetables, dairy, lean meats and fish (if you choose the signature plans), beans, nuts and seeds.
 And variety is a key component to a healthy, varied diet.

 Assess your Calorie Needs for Weight Loss